 Injury education and counseling

-Meet TKA Athletic Trainers
+Meet TKA Athletic Trainer

 Lee Weaver, ATC, CSCS: Athletic Trainer

-Lee Weaver is the incoming Athletic Trainer, certified through the National Athletic Trainer’s Association, who earned his Bachelor’s Degree in Athletic Training from San Jose State University.
+Lee Weaver is certified through the National Athletic Trainer’s Association, who earned his Bachelor’s Degree in Athletic Training from San Jose State University.
 Through SJSU, Lee has previously served as an Athletic Training Student Intern at TKA since 2018.
 Lee has also interned for Santa Clara University and Stanford.
 After graduating, Lee earned his certification as a Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association.
 Lee is blessed to have the opportunity to work with such a great group of students at TKA.

 Modalities Available For Usage